Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Conclusion

 \section{Conclusion}

-In this paper, we propose a new approach to solving non-convex and non-smooth bi-level optimization problems.
-We introduce a novel algorithm, called Binno, which is grounded in solid theoretical considerations based on the use of proximal point methods, descent conditions, and variational properties of the involved functions.
-This framework allows \texttt{Binno} to preserve the descent property of the overall solution of the problem.
+In this paper, we propose a new approach {for solving} nonconvex and nonsmooth bi-level optimization problems.
+We introduce a novel algorithm, {\texttt{Binno}}, {grounded in} proximal point methods, descent conditions, and variational properties of the involved functions.
+This framework allows \texttt{Binno} to preserve the descent property of the overall {solution}.

-We also present a practical application of our theoretical method to the sparse low-rank approximation problem, which frequently arises in real-world scenarios where one seeks to extract meaningful information from large data matrices while maintaining a sparse representation.
+We also present practical applications {of \texttt{Binno}} to the sparse low-rank approximation problem, which frequently arises in real-world scenarios where {one extracts} meaningful information from large data matrices while maintaining a sparse representation.

-Experiments on both synthetic and real datasets demonstrate the effectiveness of \texttt{Binno} compared to several state-of-the-art algorithms in this field, showing the power of \texttt{Binno} outperforms traditional methods.